Working Group 3 Military Technology

 tactical wireless IP network, Armada international

-Current Chairs and Contacts for Working groups.
+Current Chairs and Contacts for Working group

 Professor Dr. Hannu Kari, Finnish National Defence University